Dear Uge

-Dear Uge is a Philippine television comedy anthology broadcast by GMA Network.
-Starring Eugene Domingo and Divine Aucina, it premiered on February 14, 2016 on the network's Sunday Grande sa Hapon line up replacing Wowowin.
-The show concluded on February 13, 2022.
-It was replaced by The Best Ka! on its timeslot.
+Dear Uge is a Philippine television comedy anthology series broadcast by GMA Network.
+Starring Eugene Domingo and Divine Aucina, it premiered on February 14, 2016 on the network's Sunday Grande sa Hapon line up.
+The series concluded on February 13, 2022.

+The series is streaming online on YouTube.

 Premise

 Urbana Genoveva Esperanza hosts a web show titled as Dear Uge where she features love stories.
 Joining her in the show is her feeling charming sidekick, Devine.